-Bill Me Later is a service that allows users to make purchases online using a line of credit.
+Bill Me Later, now called PayPal Credit, is a service that allows users to make purchases online using a line of credit.
 Although Bill Me Later works like a credit card, with minimum payments due until an item is paid for in full, it doesn't require users to have an actual card.
 Bill Me Later can be connected to other online financing applications, such as PayPal.
 Because Bill Me Later extends a line of credit, a relatively high credit score is required for approval.

 Credit Score Requirements

-According to credit information site Credit Score Resource, the average credit score for people who are approved for Bill Me Later is 720, while the average credit score across the nation is in the high 600s.
+According to credit information site Credit Score Pro, the average credit score for people who are approved for Bill Me Later is 720, while the average credit score across the nation is in the high 600s.
+Some people report being approved with a credit score as low as 600, though, so you may still qualify.
 If you have poor credit or a limited credit history, you probably won't be approved for Bill Me Later.

 Other Credit Requirements